Bogotá Bracelet: Arrest

 After their win in Bogotá, England then proceeded on to their match against Ecuador in Quito and won 2–0 there.
 England were scheduled to fly back to Mexico City via Bogotá, where there would be a four and a half hour stopover.
 Neil Phillips suggested that to avoid any further problems they should take an alternative route via Panama City.
-Both Ramsey and Moore rejected this idea, as they felt it would indicate wrongdoing and England took their arranged flight back to Bogotá.
+Both Ramsey and Moore rejected this idea, as they felt it would indicate wrongdoing, and England took their arranged flight back to Bogotá.

 They checked into the same hotel where the bracelet incident had taken place.
 To fill the time up while they waited for their flight the team sat down to watch the film Shenandoah.
-As they were sitting there two plainclothes Colombian police officers quietly took Moore out and formally arrested him for theft.
+As they were sitting there two plainclothed Colombian police officers quietly took Moore out and formally arrested him for theft.

-The Colombian police acted after a new witness Alvaro Suarez came forward, claiming to have seen Moore take the bracelet.
+The Colombian police acted after a new witness, Álvaro Suárez, came forward, claiming to have seen Moore take the bracelet.
 Only lobbying by the British ambassador had stopped Moore from being arrested at the airport in front of cameras.
 Suarez said he saw what happened through the shop window and supported the version of Clara Padilla.

-As it became clear that Moore might be detained for some time, Ramsey decided that, with the World Cup just a few days away from beginning he had to go on to Mexico without his captain.
+As it became clear that Moore might be detained for some time, Ramsey decided that, with the start of the World Cup just a few days away, he had to go on to Mexico without his captain.
 Two FA officials remained in Bogotá to assist Moore, and further help was provided by British Embassy officials.

 Neither Bobby Charlton nor Peter Thompson were arrested, despite their presence in the shop at the time of the incident, and they left the hotel along with the rest of the squad and boarded the plane.
-Many of the other players hadn't noticed or realised the significance of Moore's absence, as he was often called away to do interviews or meet people.
+Many of the other players had not noticed or realised the significance of Moore's absence, as he was often called away to do interviews or meet people.
 Once they had taken off, Ramsey explained what had happened to the players, staff and press.

 The public relations problems of the English were further complicated when Jeff Astle, who hated flying, had several drinks to calm his nerves.
-Astle was clearly intoxicated once they reached Mexico City, and had to be helped along by his teammates.
+Astle was clearly intoxicated once they reached Mexico City and had to be helped along by his teammates.
 This led one Mexican newspaper to brand the English as "a team of drunks and thieves".